 - We continue to ask all who are experiencing symptoms of Covid to join us via livestream and to avoid in-person church activities.

 - Priests will continue to take precautions while preparing and serving the Holy Eucharist (veiling the elements, for example).
-Lay-Assistants and Altar-Servers will still be required to mask while assisting with the Eucharist.

 - For now, we will continue to practice a distanced passing of the peace.